 Established in 1996, you can transfer money in more than 60 currencies.
 Minimum transfer is £100 and there is no maximum.
 Transfers usually take between one and two days.

-You can download their app on Apple and Android.
-You can contact them between 8am to 8pm Monday to Thursday, 8am to 7pm Friday and 10.30am to 2pm Saturday (for enquiries only).
+You can download their app via the App Store or Google Play.
+You can contact them between 8am to 8pm Monday to Friday.
+You can also contact them between 9am to 2pm on Saturday for enquiries only.

 SAVVY TIP: If you refer a friend, you will get a £50 Amazon voucher when they transfer money.